Howard Schultz speaking in Seattle tonight as he explores presidential campaign

 - West Coast's biggest starfish vanishing amid disease, warming oceans, study finds WATCH

 Schultz will speak at the Moore Theater at 7:30 p.m.
-Thursday to promote his new book, “From the Ground UP: a Journey to Reimagine the Promise of America.”
+Thursday to promote his new book, “From the Ground Up: a Journey to Reimagine the Promise of America.”
 Tickets to the event are free, but have all been claimed.

 Potential presidential candidates often publish books and launch promotional tours in advance of officially announcing a campaign.